A Semi-Smooth Newton Algorithm for High-Dimensional Nonconvex Sparse Learning: Semi-smooth Newton algorithm for penalized regression

 \begin{enumerate} \item[(1)] Solve $H^{k}\delta^{k}=-F(z^{k}) $ for $\delta^{k}$, where $H^{k}$ is an element of $\nabla_{N}F(z^{k})$.

 \item[(2)] Update $z^{k+1} = z^{k} + \delta^{k}$, set $k \leftarrow k+1$ and go to step (1). \end{enumerate}

 This has the same form as the classical Newton method, except that here we use an element of $\nabla_{N}F(z^{k})$ in step (1).
 Indeed, the key to the success of this method is to find a suitable and invertible $H^k$.
-We state this method in \algref{ssn1}.
+We describe the pseudocode for the SSN method in \algref{ssn1}.